 As it bakes, the butter melts and sinks into the layers of the apple crisp to create a crisp top and gooey center.

-That’s why plant-based or vegan butter is used in this recipe.
+That’s why plant-based or vegan butter can be used in this apple crisp recipe.
 It bakes and melts just like regular butter to create a super simple vegan apple crisp!

-For more delicious gluten free recipes, check out my:
+For more delicious apple recipes, check out my:

-Make sure to tag me @butternutbakery on Instagram or comment below if you make this Vegan & Gluten Free Apple Crisp.
+Make sure to tag me @butternutbakery on Instagram or comment below if you make this Apple Crisp.
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 Happy baking!Print